Actyx/Actyx/web/developer.actyx.com/docs/pond/guides/types.md

 // Requiring either one of the tags means that the fish must have handling for the complete set const whereAOrB: Where<EventA | EventB> = tagA.or(tagB)

-// Requiring both tags means the fish must only have handling for the intersection of their types const whereAAndB: Where<Extract<EventA, EventB>> = tagA.and(tagB)
+// Requiring both tags means the fish must only have handling for the intersection of their TypeScript-types const whereAAndB: Where<Extract<EventA, EventB>> = tagA.and(tagB)
 ```